 At Sabuco Beck, P.C., we handle many different types of criminal defenses, from traffic offenses to first-degree murder cases.
 With experience in hundreds of jury trials, we know what it takes to present the best possible defense in for your case.
 Sometimes a jury trial, however, is not the best option for a defendant.
 Given our years of experience working with judges and prosecutors in Will County, we can negotiate a plea agreement and ensure that you get the best possible deal when a trial is not the right option in your situation.

 We regularly handle felony and misdemeanor cases, including but not limited to the following:

 If you have already been convicted of a criminal offense, we can also help with your appeal.
 You should know that you have the right to appeal, but it is important to begin the appeals process as soon as possible.
 Under Illinois Supreme Court Rule 606(b), a defendant must file an appeal in a timely manner.
 The law specifically states that you must file your appeal without 30 days after the entry of the final judgment.

 If you do not file your appeal in a timely manner as required under Illinois law, you can lose your right to appeal altogether.
 As such, it is extremely important to seek legal advice from an experienced criminal defense lawyer in New Lenox if you plan to file an appeal.

 Whether you were arrested recently for a misdemeanor offense or have questions about filing an appeal for a felony conviction, an experienced criminal defense attorney in New Lenox can assist with your case.
 The aggressive advocates at our firm have years of experience defending parties accused of crimes in Illinois, and we can speak with you today about potential defense strategies.
-Contact Sabuco, Beck, Hansen, Massino, and Pollack, P.C. to learn more about the services we provide.
+Contact Sabuco Beck, P.C. to learn more about the services we provide.